 Once a tin-roofed dockage facility for the downtown Naples area, Tin City retains its rustic, salty charm and its dockage.
 What's changed is its reinvention into a fun shopping and dining complex.
 Most of the shops and eateries carry extremely casual and inexpensive wares with a nautical, beachy backbeat.
 The 30 or so shops occupy two ramshackle buildings and tend to be a little on the touristy side.
 It's a good place to find souvenirs in all price ranges.
 When it's time to dine, Riverwalk and Pincher's Crab Shack are favorites with water views and local seafood on the menu.

 Recommended for Christmas Shopping because: From funky to fine, here's the place to shop for just about everyone on your holiday list.

 Chelle's expert tip: Don't miss Naples Soap, a local franchise that started here with handmade soaps and other bath products.

-Lining the waterfront on two sides of the road (a tunnel allows you to drive or walk under the bridge instead of having to cross the busy road), it effects European style architecture.
-A well traveled district for shopping and dining, its stores are of the upscale ilk selling jewelry, art, home accessories and clothing - nearly 60 businesses in all.
+Lining the waterfront on two sides of the road (a tunnel allows you to drive or walk under the bridge instead of having to cross the busy road), it affects European style architecture.
+A well-traveled district for shopping and dining, its stores are of the upscale ilk selling jewelry, art, home accessories and clothing, nearly 60 businesses in all.
 Aqua Beachwear for women and Mondo Uomo for men are popular fashion stops.
 Try a Horse of a Different Color and Fabec-Young & Co. for gifts and home decor items.
 Five jewelry stores specialize in everything from watches and pearls to estate jewelry.

 Chelle's expert tip: Dancing by the Fountain brings an extra measure of merriment to the Village the last Thursday of every month from 5 to 8 p.m.